Kaixhin/malmo-challenge/README.md

 ## Approach

-The challenge involves 2 agents who can *cooperate* to complete a common objective, or *defect* at the expense of the other agent.
-The optimal policy for the challenge, based on stag hunt [[1]](#references), depends on the policy of the other agent, as simpler agents may choose to defect, whilst smarter agents can successfully work to catch the stag.
+The challenge involves 2 agents who can either *cooperate* or *defect*.
+The optimal policy, based on stag hunt [[1]](#references), depends on the policy of the other agent.
 Not knowing the other agent's policy, the optimal solution is then based on *modelling* the other agent's policy.
 Similarly, the challenge can be considered a *sequential social dilemma* [[2]](#references), as goals could change over time.

 By treating the other agent as part of the environment, we can use model-free RL, and simply aim to maximise the reward of our agent.
 As a baseline we take a DRL algorithm - ACER [[3]](#references) - and train it against the evaluation agent (which randomly uses a focused or random strategy every episode).

 We chose to approach this challenge using *hierarchical RL*.
 We assume there are 2 subpolicies, one for each type of partner agent.
 To do so, we use option heads [[4]](#references), whereby the agent has shared features, but separate heads for different subpolicies.
-In this case, ACER with 2 subpolicies has 2 Q heads and 2 policy heads.
+In this case, ACER with 2 subpolicies has 2 Q-value heads and 2 policy heads.
 To choose which subpolicy to use at any given time, the agent also has an additional classifier head that is trained (using an oracle) to distinguish which option to use.
 Therefore, we ask the following questions:

 - Can the agent distinguish between the two possible behaviours of the evaluation agent?
 - Does the agent learn qualitatively different subpolicies?